themeblvd/tweeple/readme.txt

 After installing Tweeple, in your WordPress admin, go to *Tools > Tweeple > Authentication* and you'll find your Twitter API application settings.

-To create your "application" login to Twitter, and go to: [https://dev.twitter.com/apps](https://dev.twitter.com/apps)
+To create your "application," login to Twitter, and go to: [https://dev.twitter.com/apps](https://dev.twitter.com/apps)

 Create an application, and then create a user token for that application ([See Video](https://vimeo.com/59573397)).

-After you're done, you'll need to plugin the following information to Tweeple at *WP Admin > Tools > Tweeple > Authentication*:
+After you're done, you'll need to put in the following information to Tweeple at *WP Admin > Tools > Tweeple > Authentication*:

 * Consumer key
 * Consumer secret